ESCOMP/CTSM/doc/source/tech_note/Methane/CLM50_Tech_Note_Methane.rst

 :math:`\left[\frac{1}{w} +\frac{\Delta x_{1} }{D_{1} } \right]^{-1}` ,
 and if the top layer is saturated, this term is replaced with :math:`\left[\frac{K_{H} }{w} +\frac{\frac{1}{2} \Delta x_{1} }{D_{1} } \right]^{-1}` ,
-where :math:`{K}_{H}` is the Henry’s law equilibrium constant.
+where :math:`{K}_{H}` is the Henry's law equilibrium constant.

-When snow is present, a resistance is added to account for diffusion through the snow based on the Millington-Quirk expression :eq:`24.13` and CLM’s prediction of the liquid water, ice, and air fractions of each snow layer.
+When snow is present, a resistance is added to account for diffusion through the snow based on the Millington-Quirk expression :eq:`24.13` and CLM's prediction of the liquid water, ice, and air fractions of each snow layer.
 When the soil is ponded, the diffusivity is assumed to be that of methane in pure water, and the resistance as the ratio of the ponding depth to diffusivity.
 The overall conductance is taken as the